swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 With this notion, we could amend rule (2) to prohibit using an isolated protocol conformance for a requirement `T: Q` when the generic signature contains either the requirement `T: Sendable` or `T: SendableMetatype`.
 This closes the data race safety hole with isolated conformances being carried through metatypes.

 Unfortunately, this means that isolated conformances won't work with any existing generic code, because all generic code in existence today assumes that all metatypes are `Sendable`.
-Most of that code could be updated with requirements of the form `T.Type: ~Sendable` and without other changes, but it would require an ecosystem-wide change in support of a somewhat niche feature.
+Most of that code could be updated with requirements of the form `T: ~SendableMetatype` and without other changes, but it would require an ecosystem-wide change in support of a somewhat niche feature.

 Therefore, this proposal suggests that we change the meaning of existing generic code to *not* be able to assume that a given metatype depending on a generic parameter is `Sendable`.
 Essentially, it will be as-if `T: ~SendableMetatype` has been applied to every generic parameter `T`.
 This will have the effect of rejecting the implementation of `callQGElsewhere`.
 After such a change to the language, the signature of `callQGElsewhere` could be updated by adding the requirement `T: SendableMetatype`.